g-ameline/resume/README.md

 ## info
 - live in Tartu, Estonia
-- have a driving licence and a car
+- have a driving license and a car
 - guillaume ***dot*** ameline ***at*** protonmail ***dot*** com
 - +33 (0) 7 83 85 63 84

 ## summary
 - looking for a first developer experience as programmer
-- finishing kood/Jõhvi 2 years IT curriculum
+- completing a 2-year IT curriculum at kood/Jõhvi
-- a inclinason for functional programming
+- an inclination for functional programming
-- previously been material engineer for 7 years
+- previously worked as a material engineer for 7 years

 ## coding project experiences
-  *all below projects have been developped in the context of kood/Jõhvi curriculum*
-  *developped on git as well other other collaborative projects*
-  *using linux and bash/terminal interface for development*
-  *most below projects were available as containerized with docker with user-friendly script*
+  *All projects developed as part of the kood/Jõhvi curriculum,*
+  *using Git for version control, Linux environment, and containerized with Docker.*

 - AI
   - **Python**, numpy, pandas, keras, spacy

       various classic projects eg: titanic survival prediction, number recognition, face/emotion detection
-      involving diferent models ex: random forest, neural networks, XGBoost, NLP, etc.
+      involving different models ex: random forest, neural networks, XGBoost, NLP, etc.

 - [multiplayer game](https://github.com/g-ameline/bomberman):
   - **Elixir**, **JavaScript**

       bomberman prototype, hosted on a Elixir server and rendered in browser with custom Javascript framework
-      handle multiplayer indifferently from same the browser page or from different clients
+      supports multiplayer functionality, whether players are on the same browser page or different clients
-      interactive, chat, hub, customized controle
+      interactive, chat, hub, customized control
-      use of paralleling, streams, concurrent, genserver and other OTP features the custom Javascript framwork feature procedurally vitual DOM manipulation,
+      use of parallelism, streams, concurrent, genserver and other OTP features
-      with finely tune lazy rendering
-      dockerized
+      utilizes a custom JavaScript framework featuring procedural virtual DOM manipulation and optimized lazy rendering

 - [social network](https://github.com/g-ameline/social-network)
   - **Go**, HTMX, SQLite, css